|

 those looking for "extreme" wines such as those produced in

-A representative of the winery told us recently "We no longer send our
+A representative of the winery told us some years ago "We no longer send our

 wines to certain American publications.
 Why should we?
 After all,